GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

   the end user that the extension violates Chrome Web Store policy.
 Users may choose to re-enable the extension if they wish.

-### Malware & extreme violations {: #malware }
+### Malware and extreme violations {: #malware }

 The Chrome Web Store Review team has special procedures for egregious policy violations.
 In cases such as malware distribution, deceptive behavior designed to evade review, repeated severe violations indicative of malicious intent, and other egregious policy violations, more drastic measures are necessary.

-In order to limit the potential for these developers to further harm users, the Chrome Web Store team intentionally does not provide details regarding these violations.
+To limit the potential for these developers to further harm users, the Chrome Web Store team intentionally does not provide details regarding these violations.
 Additionally, in more severe cases the developer's Chrome Web Store account will be permanently suspended.